ExpressionEngine/ExpressionEngine-User-Guide/source/templates/conditionals.rst

   {if segment_3 == "private"}  You're seeing something private!  {/if}

-You can test against one of the :doc:`URL Segments <url_segments>` that are available.
-The conditional should be replaced with the correct segment name. e.g. if you're interested in URL Segment 3, then use ``{if segment_3}``.
+You can test against one of the :doc:`URL Segments
+<globals/url_segments>` that are available.
+The conditional should be
+replaced with the correct segment name. e.g. if you're interested in URL Segment 3, then use ``{if segment_3}``.

 username